jina-ai/jina/docs/chapters/101/README.md

 Our example search query above was `red nikke sneaker man`.
 But what if our searcher is British?
 A Brit would type `red nikke trainer man`.
 We would have to explain to our system that sneakers and trainers are just the same thing with different names.
 Or what is someone is searching `LV handbag`?
 The system would have to be told `LV` stands for `Louis Vuitton`.

+Doing that for every kind of product takes *forever* and there are always things that fall between the cracks.
+And if you want to localize for other languages?
+You’ll have to go through it all over again.
+That means a lot of hard work, knowledge, and attention to detail.

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/2000/1*Rj7d48EOct-6SRB_Yhjy4g.png" width=400>
 </p>

-All of these need to be specified by humans, meaning a lot of hard work, knowledge, and attention to detail is needed.

 #### It’s Fragile

-Text is complicated: If a user types in red nikke sneaker man a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
-This has to be interpreted to symbols via the pipeline, and pipelines can have major issues
+Text is complicated: If a user types in `red nikke sneaker man` a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
+This has to be interpreted to symbols via the pipeline, and these pipelines can have major issues.

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/2000/1*YOqh7rNFLOlTmeLSqikK0Q.png" width=200>